-Anxiety Myth #11: You can completely overcome anxiety disorder with only a few therapy sessions.
+Anxiety Disorder Myth #11: You can overcome anxiety disorder with just a few therapy sessions

-Another common myth often associated with anxiety unwellness is that you can completely overcome anxiety disorder with just a few therapy sessions.
+Another common myth often associated with anxiety disorder is that you can completely overcome anxiety disorder with just a few therapy sessions.

 While working with a therapist for only a few sessions can be beneficial, it’s unrealistic to think you will be able to identify and successfully address all of the underlying factors commonly associated with a struggle with problematic anxiety in a short period of time.
 It takes more than just a few therapy sessions to make meaningful and lasting change since a great many of anxiety’s underlying factors have taken years to develop and habituate.

 Due to the amount of recovery information that needs to be communicated, discussed, and implemented, and based on how the change process works – change occurs slowly and over time - working with an experienced anxiety disorder therapist should be viewed as a long-term proposition if meaningful and lasting results are desired.

 For example, we have identified over 90 behaviors that can cause issues with anxiety.
 When you factor in the amount of time it takes to learn and internalize new information, and the time it takes to make meaningful and lasting change, most of our successful clients have worked with a coach/therapist for one to many years.
 And this is with meeting with their coach/therapist for a minimum of a one-hour session once per week.

 Because anxiety disorder is caused by unhealthy behavior, overcoming it takes sustained effort and commitment.
 Similar to learning and applying anything new, just as you can’t get an MBA with only 10 hours of class time, most anxiety disorder sufferers can’t fully overcome anxiety disorder and its many underlying factors with only 10 coaching/therapy sessions.